 Under the thesis plan (optional for M.A. in English; required for M.A. in English with concentration in creative writing), students take ENGL 591: Directed Reading in preparation for the writing of the thesis and ENGL 592: Master’s Thesis in their final semesters of study toward the M.A. degree.
 During this time they complete research for and write a master’s thesis on a subject of their choice that has been approved by the departmental graduate committee.
 The thesis will be written under the direction of a faculty member of the student’s choice and will be read by that faculty member and by a second reader appointed by the departmental graduate committee.
 For M.A. in English students, the thesis will normally be a substantial critical or research paper (though different kinds of projects are possible) of approximately fifty to seventy pages in length.
 For M.A. in English with concentration in creative writing students, the thesis will consist of a substantial body of poetry, fiction, nonfictional prose or drama.
 A defense of the thesis before a faculty committee is required in all cases.

+Accelerated B.A. / M.A. in English Admission Option:

+Undergraduate students matriculated at Rhode Island College can apply for conditional admission to the Master of Arts in English program after completing 72 credits, at least 12 of which must be in English courses taken at RIC.
+If conditionally admitted to the MA program, students begin taking graduate courses after completing 90 credits.
+They will take 9 credits of graduate coursework that can count toward both the BA and MA degrees: ENGL 500, ENGL 501, and one elective 500-level seminar.
+In addition, conditionally admitted students can take one 500-level course that will count only toward the MA degree.
+If students are in good standing upon completion of the BA, they are fully admitted to the MA degree program , which could be completed in two semesters.

+Admission requirements remain the same as for the MA degree with the following exception: a minimum GPA of 3.2 in English courses.

 ENGL 460 - Seminar in English (4)